-17.4.1 Monthly Emergency Lighting Check (H&S Form: 58J) - Each month the emergency lighting must be checked for operation.
+- 14.4.1 Fire Extinguisher Visual Check (AH&S Form: 58G) The fire extinguishers must be checked for tampering (tamper tag intact) and they are located in the correct place on either a wall bracket or suitable floor stand.
+Those extinguishers with gauges should be checked to see that the needle is in the green.
+Any extinguishers that are identified as faulty must be recorded and reported to Aspris's approved property helpdesk for repair.
+(A list of fire extinguishers must be compiled using AH&S Form: 58F). - Monthly Emergency Lighting Check (AH&S Form: 58J) Each month the emergency lighting must be checked for operation.
 This involves checking the LED on the light (a red or green illuminated light within the fitting) to see that it is lit.
-In addition isolate the test switch (this needs a 2 pronged key to operate) or where these are not fitted the appropriate breaker can be switched to the off position.
+In addition, isolate the test switch (this needs a 2 pronged key to operate) or where these are not fitted the appropriate breaker can be switched to the off position.
 The LED will extinguish and the emergency lighting will remain lit/switched on if operating correctly.
-This must be recorded on H&S Form: 58J each month.
-Any faults must be reported to Priory's approved property helpdesk (a list of emergency lighting and its location must be completed using H&S Form: 58H).

-17.5 Quarterly Check

-17.5.1 Quarterly Fire Door Check (H&S Form: 58A) - All fire doors are to be checked each quarter for defects (as listed on the form) and any not meeting standards must be reported to Priory's approved property helpdesk and be repaired.
+This must be recorded on AH&S Form: 58J each month.
+Any faults must be reported to Aspris's approved property helpdesk (a list of emergency lighting and its location must be completed using AH&S Form: 58H). - 14.5 Quarterly Check Quarterly Fire Door Check (AH&S Form: 58A) - All fire doors are to be checked each quarter for defects (as listed on the form) and any not meeting standards must be reported to Aspris's approved property helpdesk and be repaired.

-17.6 'As Required' Check
+14.6 'As Required' Check